4GeeksAcademy/machine-learning-python-template/README.md

 To process data, you can modify the app.py script to include your data processing steps, utilizing pandas for data manipulation and analysis.

+## Contributors

+This template was built as part of the 4Geeks Academy [Data Science and Machine Learning Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning) by [Alejandro Sanchez](https://twitter.com/alesanchezr) and many other contributors.
+Find out more about [4Geeks Academy's BootCamp programs](https://4geeksacademy.com/us/programs) here.

+Other templates and resources like this can be found on the school GitHub page.